Kante in decline? Chelsea superstar unable to escape his slump in time for Real Madrid defeat

 - Barcelona's teenage wizard: 'Pedri Potter' bringing Messi-esque magic back to Camp Nou

-And yet in Chelsea's biggest game of the current season, their quarter-final first leg against Madrid, Kante was substituted at half-time.
+And yet in Chelsea's biggest game of the current campaign, their quarter-final first leg against Madrid, Kante was substituted at half-time.

 For the first time in his Chelsea career, the 31-year-old was taken off before the start of the second period for a reason other than injury.